 “After it was over,” wrote La Repubblica on June 14, “everyone conferred and proclaimed that some kind of terrible injustice had been committed, an abuse of power by someone.
 Then, they all went to the bar and talked some more.
 Finally, they all went home.”

-— This story was first published on June 1, 2007.
-The American reprints it annually in June.
+— This piece was first published on June 1, 2007.
+The American reprints it annually.